mtmanning93/Reach_reports/README_testing.md

 <details>
 <summary>Reports</summary>

 When lighthouse testing the reports list page the performance was dropping, although different on a few occasions it always hit around 80-89.
 The lighthouse issue displayed 'Properly sized images'.
 When researching it showed that the images could be compressed, and a different file type could be 'Serve images in next-gen format'.
-However as users will be uploading images directly from their documents It would create a much worse user experience if they had to convert all their image files before uploading.
+However, as users will be uploading images directly from their documents It would create a much worse user experience if they had to convert all their image files before uploading.

 ![Reports list page lighthouse error messages](README_images/lighthouse/lh-next-gen.png)
 ![Reports list page lighthouse images](README_images/lighthouse/lh-images.png)